CreatorDev/w1-switchcounter/README.md

 Before attempting to build and run the example, you need to add a PSK (pre-shared key) to the source code to securely link the Ci40 to your account on the Device Server.

-In a browser, go to [console.creatordev.io](http:/console.creatordev.io) and create and account (or log in).
+In a browser, go to [console.creatordev.io](http:/console.creatordev.io) and create an account (or log in).
 Once logged in, click on "Device Keys" in the left sidebar and then click the "Get PSK+" button.
-Copy the "Identity" and "Secret" values into the following piece of code within custom/w1-switchcounter/Switch/switch.c:
+Copy the "Identity" and "Secret" values into the following piece of code (in between the quotes) within custom/w1-switchcounter/Switch/switch.c:

 <pre>
 ...